minhlong293/thrift_client_pool/README.md

 // Get client
 try (ClientWrapper<Iface, Client> clientWrapper = clientPool.getObjectFromPool()) {
     Iface client = clientWrapper.getClient();
-    // the client object is an Iface, so you can call all Iface's functions
+    // the client object is an Iface, so you can call all functions define in Iface interface.
     // it is thread-safe as wrapped by InvocationHandler, all methods is synchronized }
 ```